 If you’ve ever encountered or anticipate encountering a DUI roadblock you may be wondering: what are my rights at a DUI checkpoint?
 DUI checkpoints / sobriety checkpoints are legal procedures.
 They are also common procedures.
-In North Carolina (and many other states) DUI checkpoints are mobile setups and choose “random” locations.
+North Carolina DUI checkpoints are mobile setups and choose “random” locations.

 The point is that DUI checkpoints happen regularly and you may encounter one in your life.
 Or maybe you already have.
 In either case, it is always beneficial know what you should do and what your rights are at a DUI checkpoint.